Dootmaan/dootmaan.github.io/_posts/2022-01-05-StudentT-test.md

 ---
 title: T-Test as a metric for model performance evaluation
 layout: post
-post-image: "/assets/images/2021.jpg"
+post-image: "/assets/images/ttest.jpg"
-description: Introductions to Students t-test
+description: Introductions to T-Test for machine learning
 tags:
 - statistical evaluations
 - t-test
 - deep learning
 ---

-Recently one of my reviewers asks me to conduct on my model to verify if it is statistically different from other sota methods.
+Recently one of my reviewers asks me to conduct T-Test on my model to verify if it is statistically different from other sota methods.
 In this blog, I will briefly introduce T-Test and tell you how to use it to evaluate your deep learning models.

 ### What is T-Test?